 This site should be the place-of-record for certain datasets.

 It wasn’t part of the brief, but I thought it would be useful to build a neat single-page representation of the club’s governance.
 I built that: a simple, static statement of all the executive and non-executive club officers, with role descriptions drawn from the club’s constitution.

 But more fun is possible.
 We inherited more than a decade of Wordpress page updates to the list of committee members.
 Add some research, and we can provide several decades of archival data.

-This is a subtle redrawing of the the club crest.
 It’s not intended as a redesign – ideally no one notices the change – but it’s gently optimised for clarity, versatility and performance.